Nikhil-Hallale/dirty-to-clean-sales-data/README.md

 #### ⚡ The Electronics Refund Crisis

 * **The Reveal:** While the Electronics category looks healthy on paper, it experiences catastrophic revenue leakage.
 Nearly **94%** of every dollar generated in this category is bled back to customers in returns.
 The primary driver is the **Blender** line, which registers a critical **100% return rate** across its transactions.
+(It might be beacuse only one product that is Blender was sold which eventualy returned back)
 * **The Solution & Recommendation:** **Immediate Operational Pause.** I recommend freezing online purchasing for the Blender line immediately.
 We need to run an urgent warehouse quality-assurance check to determine if shipments are being damaged in transit, or audit the product's online description page to correct inaccurate customer expectations.

 #### 📦 The Cash on Delivery (COD) Capital Drag